How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 Nobody is perfect.
 So no relationship is perfect too.

-We all have mistaken at some point of our lives.
+We all have mistaken at some point in our lives.

 There’s nothing we can do about it.
 What we can do is to minimize the possibility of failure.
 That’s it.